AntonioMarcel/odin-project-bootcamp/flexbox/README.md

 # Flex none and flex initial
 - flex: none → /* shorthand = 0 0 auto */ “Don’t touch me, I’ll stay my size.”
 - flex: initial → /* shorthand = 0 1 auto */ “I won’t grow, but you can shrink me if needed.”
+- the browser applies the default value of flex: initial, when you don’t explicitly set the flex property.